kongmalin/personal-capital/README.md

     ```

 2. How to test the program:
-- You can test from postman with the sample request and response above by starting the program by running the file MonteCarloSimulationApplication.java.
-The service will start on port 8080.
+- You can test from postman (http://localhost:8088/api/monte-carlo) with the sample request and response above by starting the program by running the file MonteCarloSimulationApplication.java.
-- Or you can run the unit controller or service tests in the test package.
+- Or you can run the unit tests from the test package.